studentkittens/lncs-pandoc/paper.md

 A `git`-repository is containing a `.git`-folder which contains information about the repository like, available remotes, user identity and so on.
 For a complete list see [^dotgit]. `Git-annex` extends this folder structure by adding a `annex` folder to it.
-In this place `git-annex` related information is hold.
+In this location `git-annex` related information is hold.

 When adding a file to `git-annex`, the file gets moved to the `.git/annex/objects/`-folder and a symbolic link to the data is created by default.
 This is a `git-annex` feature to avoid unwanted manipulation of the data.
 The filename itself is renamed in a way which name represents the cryptographic hash sum of the data itself.
-In this way the data might be validated by using the `git annex fsck file.ext` command.
+In this way the data might be validated by `git-annex`.
+This behavior is called `git annex indirect`-mode.

 As the symbolic link approach is not always a wanted behavior, there is also the `git annex direct` mode.
 This mode is also used when symbolic links are not